 Migris’ technology provides tools for modelling hydrocarbon migration in 3D at geologic timescales.

 Oil companies use Migris’ technology to reduce their risks for drilling dry exploration wells and to explain dry wells and discoveries that have been made.
+The technology implemented by Migris is based on documentation in a series of Publications.

 Migri combines probabilistic Monte Carlo techniques with migration modelling to reduce geological uncertainties and assess the petrolem systems and charge risks in the exploration acreage.
 The aim is to perform simulations at seismic resolution with complex geometries while retaining interactivity to allow for high turn-around of analysis results.
 The visualization solution is tightly coupled with the simulator in an interactive system.
 This enables exploration geologists to run many alternative scenarios in hours rather than days.